KOSASIH/PromoteOneself/README.md

  - defaultPoints - The integer number of points that players start off with (this has nothing to do with 'PlayerPoints' plugin points)
  - commands - This is a list of commands with arguments that the plugin will watch for when dealing with 'command' type aims
  - defaultTarget - This is the default target that players start on when they first join the promotion tree
+ - alwaysSaveFiles - This turns on or off the saving of files that are suspected to be malformed when the game loads (saving these files may wipe their contents and this option doesn;t effect every in-game command: if a file is suspected to be malformed, the server should be stopped and the file should be backed up and fixed)

 Aims are defined in this file in the section called 'aims'.
 An example 'aims' section is shown below:
 ```yaml